jonaaix/laravel-easy-backups/docs/docs/30-restoring-backups.md

 ```

 **Smart Local Caching:**
-When downloading a large backup from S3, the command can save a copy to your local disk.
+When downloading a large backup from the remote disk, the command can save a copy to your local disk.
 Future restores of the same file will check the local disk first, saving bandwidth and time.

 ## The Flexible Way: Custom Restore Logic